whats-good/uniform-graphql/notes.md

 - looks like mobx-state-tree deals with the circular dependency (mutually recursive types) issue too.
 I wonder how they approached it and if they've solved it.
 - `runtypes` is another static-to-runtime type solution that seems to work until it doesnt. it also uses this lazy evaluation approach, but it loses all static type safety instantly.
 - maybe the answer is declaration merging?
+- can an output object both implement an interface and also have fields that resolve to said interface?

 # TODOS